kakwa/puppet-samba/README.md

 ## Limitations

-class dc (deploy samba as a domain controler) needs Samba 4.
+class **samba::dc** (deploy Samba as a Domain Controler) needs Samba 4.

-As of march 2015, CentOS/RedHat doesn't support Samba 4 AD DC due to choice in kerberos implementations.
+As of march 2015, CentOS/RedHat doesn't support Samba 4 AD DC due to choices in kerberos implementations.
-Use the Sernet Packages.
+If you plan to deploy Samba as a DC on CentOS/RedHat use the Sernet Packages.

 To access Sernet Repositories, you must register on [Sernet Portal](https://portal.enterprisesamba.com/users/sign_up).
 Once it's done, you should have access to your *ACCESSKEY*.
 Use it and your USERNAME to configure the repo: